StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

     helm upgrade stackstate stackstate/stackstate --values values.yaml
     ```

-    **N.B.:** This command assumes you named the Helm release `stackstate` when you installed StackState on Kubernetes.
+    **Note:** This command assumes you named the Helm release `stackstate` when you installed StackState on Kubernetes.
 If you used a different name for the Helm release, change the first parameter to the `helm upgrade` command appropiately.

 1. Expose the ElasticSearch master port: